Bishoy-Tawfik/UdacityRestaurantApp/README.md

 You could simply start the application through the command npm start, the application uses express to start a server on the port 8000

+You could mark a restaurant as your favorite by switching the toggle of the restaurant on the home page.
+Also you could view a restaurant by clicking add review.